Teen texting: Help your teen avoid the risks

 Concerned about teen texting?
 Understand how to talk to your teen about the dangers of sexting and texting while driving.By Mayo Clinic Staff

 For many teens, texting is an essential way to communicate.
-A lack of maturity can get your teen into trouble when texting, though.
+But a lack of maturity can get your teen into trouble when texting.
 Help your teen understand — and avoid — the risks associated with texting.

 Don't allow texting while driving

 Work with your teen to establish reasonable hours for texting — such as no texting after a certain hour on school nights.
-To enforce the rule, keep your teen's phone out of his or her room at night.
+Keep your teen's phone out of his or her room at night.

 Be honest about sexting